-Many of us still remember that feeling when we got our first year working holiday visa for Australia granted.
-Utter excitement!
-After the long flight to the country of kangaroos, koalas and Steve Irwin, you finally arrive Down Under.
-With the average hostel price at around 30 AUD (20 Euro) a night it won’t take you long to realize Australia is a gorgeous, yet extremely expensive country.
+With the average hostel price at around 30 AUD a night, it won’t take you long to realize Australia is a gorgeous, yet extremely expensive country.
 Time to find a job!
 But how do you go about it, and where do you look?
 In this article on how to find a job in Australia, you will hopefully you get well on your way.

 Drop off your CV